nuggetofwisdom/wickresources/README.md

-# wickobjects
+# Wick Resources
-A collection of useful wick objects (.wickobj)
+A collection of useful resources for the Wick Editor (https://www.wickeditor.com/editor/)